EarthlingWW-ZeitVenus/Earthling/README.md

 _Explanations on the above points:_
 + _I focus on the frontend, because it is better suited for promoting ideas (although the backend is also interesting to me)_
 + _I focus on interactive learning platforms with rich animation and 3D graphics, because I think the existing educational system is too monotonous - it needs to be diluted a little with dynamics and colorfulness_

+_About the reasons for the change of the main direction (from a system administrator to a web programmer:_
++ _JavaScript can also be used to write scripts for the OS, automate the routine.
+By freeing ourselves from the monotonous routine, we get more time for creativity and new ideas.
+Both professions will complement each other harmoniously_
++ _System administration did not give me as many opportunities for self-expression and realization of my ideas as web programming_